fabiodp1/obsidian_notes/Dev - Formazione/2 - React/5 - Cache management - React Query.md

 	const {data, ...} = useQuery({
 		queryKey: ["events", { search: searchTerm }],
 		// We pass the object that contains the signal forwarded and our prop
-		// Obiuvsly this is needed just because we need to pass a custom pro
+		// Obviously this is needed just because we need to pass a custom prop
 		// or we could have just passed the fetchEvents func
 		queryFn: ({ signal }) => fetchEvents({ searchTerm, signal })
 	});